-They all do it: Kurt Cobain, Jimi Hendrix and Phil Collins play music with their left hands.
-For Left-Handers' Day, DW presents 10 of the greatest left-handed musicians - and what you should know before becoming one.
+Paul McCartney, Phil Collins and even the late Jimi Hendrix are all known for being left-handed musicians.
+For Left-Handers' Day, DW presents 10 of the greatest "lefties" — and what you should know before becoming one.

 Fortunately, lefties no longer need to fear crude teachers tying left arms to chairs in order to "correct" their misbehavior.
 But a few misconceptions still exist about southpaws - especially in the field of music.
 In honor of Left-Handers' Day on August 13, we clear up a few myths.